Color Street is a multi-level marketing (MLM) company that is best known for selling nail polish strips.

-By default, there needs to be lots of people making next to nothing at the bottom, to make the big recruiters at the top the bulk of the money.
+By default, there need to be lots of people making next to nothing at the bottom, to make the big recruiters at the top the bulk of the money.

 However, these products are often low quality, overpriced and overhyped.
-They claim they’re products are amazing but provide little proof to support this.
+They claim their products are amazing but provide little proof to support this.